corewitz/jamming/README.md

-Music player using React and Spotify API
+playlist creator using React and Spotify API